GEM-benchmark/NL-Augmenter/transformations/synonym_insertion/README.md

 - Text Classification: we run sentiment analysis on a 1% sample of the IMDB dataset.
 The original accuracy is 96.0 and the perturbed accuracy is 94.0.
 ```
+Applying transformation:
+100%|██████████| 250/250 [00:18<00:00, 13.85it/s]
+Finished transformation!
+250 examples generated from 250 original examples, with 250 successfully transformed and 0 unchanged (1.0 perturb rate)
+Here is the performance of the model on the transformed set
+The accuracy on this subset which has 250 examples = 94.0

  {'accuracy': 96.0,
  'dataset_name': 'imdb',
  'model_name': 'aychang/roberta-base-imdb',